ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Once you have downloaded the collections, the folder contains the collections specified, their dependencies, and a ``requirements.yml`` file.
-You can use this folder as is with ``ansible-galaxy collection install`` to install the collections on a host without access to a Galaxy or Automation Hub server.
+You can use this folder as is with ``ansible-galaxy collection install`` to install the collections on a host without access to a Galaxy server.

 .. code-block:: bash